 Lead Paint Date landlord knew about violation Cł neck if violation exists Sanitary Code Section at 105 CMR The presence of lead based paint in a dwelling or dwelling unit in violation of Lead Poisoning Prevention and Control Act is a condition that endangers or materially impairs health or safety.
 410.630(11), 470 If you have a child under the age of 6, your landlord must remove or properly cover lead paint up to 5 feet from the floor.
 Repainting with a non-lead paint is not good enough.
 It is illegal to refuse to rent or to evict a household because of lead paint.
 G.L. c.
-111, §§ 190 through 199

-Building Mair Building Maintenance Date landlord knew about violation CI heck if violation exists Sanitary Code Section at 105 CMR The landlord must maintain all buildings and structural elements in good repair.
+111, §§ 190 through 199 Building Main ter ance Date landlord knew about violation Cł neck if violation exists Sanitary Code Section at 105 CMR The landlord must maintain all buildings and structural elements in good repair.
 Structural elements generally include foundations, floors, walls, doors, ceilings, roofs, staircases, porches, and chimneys They must be watertight, free from excess moisture or appearance of mold, and pest resistant.
 They must be free of holes, cracks, loose plaster and other defects that create a risk of injury or allow for pests to enter.
 410.500 410.630(A)(12) If there is a leak or flooding, the landlord must make sure that all surfaces are dried within 48 hours from the time they are notified or at the end of the event, whichever is sooner.
 410.500(B) Doors and windows must be weathertight.
 All glass panes must be unbroken and properly sealed.
 All windows and doors must be well-fitted to prevent air or moisture leaking in or there must be a storm window or storm door.
 410.530

-The landlerd must provide and install tight fitting The landlord must provide and install tight fitting screens for exterior windows from April 1 to October 31.
+· · · The landlord must provide and install tight fitting screens for exterior windows from April 1 to October 31.
 Expandable, temporary screens are not allowed in windows.
-410.540(A) & (B) The landlord must provide and install a screen door for all doorways opening directly to the outside from any 440 5 40/0 unit April 1 to October 31.
+410.540(A) & (B) The landlord must provide and install a screen door for all doorways opening directly to the outside from any unit April 1 to October 31.
 410.540(C) Staircases must be stable with a safe handrail on at least one side of the stairway.
 410.520(A)(1) Every porch, balcony or roof over 30 inches above the ground must have a wall or guard that is at least 3 feet high.
 410.520(A)(2) & (3) All exits must be maintained in a safe condition.
-All exterior stairways, fire escapes, balconies must be treated to prevent rotting and decay and sealed from water damage or corrosion 410.260(D)(2) The landlord is responsible for labeling the building with the address so it is visible from the street 410.410 If the owner of a rooming house or homeless shelter supplies bed linens, towels, blankets, pillows or mattresses, they are required to clean them and replace them when not in good condition.
+All exterior stairways, fire escapes, balconies must be treated to prevent rotting and decay and sealed from water damage or corrosion and maintained free from snow and ice.
+410.260(D)(2) The landlord is responsible for labeling the building with the address so it is visible from the street 410.410 If the owner of a rooming house or homeless shelter supplies bed linens, towels, blankets, pillows or mattresses, they are required to clean them and replace them when not in good condition.
+Bed linens and towels must be cleaned between use by different occupants and at least weekly if the space is used by the same person.
+Blankets shall be cleaned between use by different occupants and at least every 3 months.
 410.230 If there is excessive moisture/appearance of mold, inspectors shall inspect potential sources, such as: plumbing leaks, structural defects, improper ventilation.
 410.620